Just Stop Oil: London protests

 On 24 October, two Just Stop Oil protesters smeared cake on a waxwork of King Charles III at Madame Tussauds.

-On 25 October, protesters sprayed paint on 55 Tufton Street, a building housing climate change denial think tanks.
+On 25 October, protesters sprayed paint on 55 Tufton Street, London, a building housing climate change denial think tanks.
 On 26 October, police arrested more than a dozen activists who blocked Piccadilly and spray-painted luxury car showrooms in Mayfair.

-On 31 October, activists targeted buildings used by the Home Office, MI5, the Bank of England and News Corp, spraying orange paint on each and demanding an end to new oil and gas licences.
+On 31 October, activists targeted buildings in London used by the Home Office, MI5, the Bank of England and News Corp, spraying orange paint on each and demanding an end to new oil and gas licences.
 The targets were chosen because they represent "the four pillars that support and maintain the power of the fossil fuel economy", the group said.
 Six people were arrested by the Metropolitan Police.